lavthaiba/portfolio/README.md

-# Lav Thaiba - Portfolio
+# Lav Thaiba - Online Portfolio

 This is the repository for Lav Thaiba's online portfolio.
 The portfolio showcases Lav Thaiba's skills, experience, and contact information.